From Exhaustion to Empowerment: Benefits of Burnout Therapy

 Can burnout cause anxiety?

 Yes, burnout can cause anxiety.
-Burnout, characterized by overwhelming stress, exhaustion, and frustration, often creates a sense of being unable to cope with daily demands.
+Burnout, characterized by overwhelming stress, exhaustion, and frustration, often leaves individuals feeling unable to cope with daily demands.
 This prolonged stress can lead to feelings of constant worry, fear, and panic—key symptoms of anxiety.

 As burnout deepens, the inability to meet work or personal expectations can trigger anxious thoughts, making it difficult to focus or relax.
 People experiencing burnout often feel trapped or out of control, which can further fuel anxiety.
 Addressing burnout through self-care and professional support, such as hypnotherapy, can help reduce both burnout and associated anxiety by building resilience and restoring balance.